googlegenomics/dataflow-java/README.rst

   ``OutputPCoAFile`` is an example of a complex `PTransform` that provides a useful common analysis.

 pipelines:
-  There are currently 2 example pipelines that are used to demonstrate how Google Cloud Dataflow can work with Google Genomics.
+  contains example pipelines which demonstrate how Cloud Dataflow can work with Google Genomics

   * ``VariantSimilarity`` runs a Principal coordinates analysis over a dataset containing variants, and writes a file of graph results that can be easily displayed by Google Sheets.

-  * ``ReadstoreKmerIndex`` queries against Cloud Genomics Readstore to generate a kmer index for each readset under a given dataset.
-Kmers will be counted over each read in a readset and printed to csv or txt format.
+readers:
+  contains functions that perform API calls to read data from the genomics API

 utils:
   contains utilities for running dataflow workflows against the genomics API

-DataflowWorkarounds.java:
+  * ``DataflowWorkarounds``:
     contains workarounds needed to use the Google Cloud Dataflow APIs.
     This class should dissapear before Dataflow goes public.

-GenomicsApi.java:
-  use this class to call the Genomics API - it contains many useful utilities to make API handling easier.

-GenomicsOptions.java:
+  * ``GenomicsAuth.java``
+    Use this class for performing authentication when calling the API.
+It allows for using either an api key or client secrets file.

+  * ``GenomicsOptions.java:
     extend this class for your command line options to make handling authorization for the Genomics APIs a bit easier.

 Project status